The Configure Command

 The OAuth mechanism in use in your Keyfactor ACME environment may or may not require this.

-The issuer/authority endpoint URL for the identity provider used to authenticate from Keyfactor ACME to Keyfactor Command.
+The issuer/authority endpoint URL for the identity provider used to authenticate from Keyfactor ACME to Keyfactor Command if OAuth authentication is used for Keyfactor Command.

-The ID of the client application created in the identity provider to authenticate from Keyfactor ACME to Keyfactor Command.
+The ID of the client application created in the identity provider to authenticate from Keyfactor ACME to Keyfactor Command if OAuth authentication is used for Keyfactor Command.

-The secret of the client application created in the identity provider to authenticate from Keyfactor ACME to Keyfactor Command.
+The secret of the client application created in the identity provider to authenticate from Keyfactor ACME to Keyfactor Command if OAuth authentication is used for Keyfactor Command.

 One or more scopes that should be included in token requests delivered to the identity provider when making a token request where Keyfactor ACME is acting as the OAuth client authenticating to Keyfactor Command.
 Multiple scopes should be separated by spaces.